suabochica/nodejs-course/my-notes/S17-notes.md

 + [Mustache.js](https://github.com/janl/mustache.js/)

 ## 12. Rendering Location Messages
+Let's consolidate the learning in the previous sections to accomplish the next goals:

+1. Isolate the location message with a new event called `locationMessage`
+2. Create a dynamic template to share our current location with a link

+The code to accomplish this goals are in the `index.js` and `chat.js` files

 ## 13. Working With Time
 ## 14. Timestamps for Location Messages
 ## 15. Styling the Chat App